- OS: Windows

 Use the links below to download the desired version of ndSync.
 (To manually upgrade to a new version, simply exit out of ndSync.
 There is no need to uninstall the currently installed version.)

-NOTE: The download links below will default to the Vault (US) Service, unless the Host has already been set on the workstation.
+Note: The download links below default to the Vault (US) Service unless the Host is already set up on the workstation.

-ndSync can be installed using either an .exe "bootstrapper" or the regular .msi.
-The .exe version will detect the version of windows (32- or 64-bit) and then installs the correct version of the .msi, on a manual install.
+Install ndSync using either an .exe "bootstrapper" or the regular .msi.
+The .exe version detects the version of windows (32- or 64-bit) and then installs the correct version of the .msi, on a manual install.

 To set up ndSync:

-- Select items to sync (you can adjust these settings later).
+- Select items to sync.
+You can adjust these settings later if needed.

 From the web UI, you can also select the folders, workspaces, or filters you want to sync.